ZORGO43/TheBoring/README.md

 ### Team Members
-- Team Lead: AJMAL RASHEED - AISAT
+- Team Lead: AJMAL RASHEED - Albertian Institute of Science & Technology
-- Member 2: BEZELEL B VALLAPPILLIL - AISAT
+- Member 2: BEZELEL B VALLAPPILLIL - Albertian Institute of Science & Technology
-- Member 3: JEREMIAH - AISAT
+- Member 3: JEREMIAH - Albertian Institute of Science & Technology

 ### Project Description
 The Boring is a to spend your useless time with us.
 The inspiration behind the project everybody is locked into their useless time watching KTU study material.
 The Time you spend on KTU is it wroth ?? and btw did you pass the exam ? nah I think because it's you.
 So hence spent that time with us...
 We will not make you lonely because our AI machan is there and a lot of other game too.